nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 * `add n/Mojo n/John Doe p/98765432 a/523 Woodlands ave 5, #01-01 t/Bulldog`.

-### Editting a pet : `edit`
+### Edit a pet : `edit`

 Edits an existing pet in the address book.

 Format: `edit INDEX [n/NAME_OF_PET] [o/OWNER_NAME] [p/PHONE_NUMBER] [a/ADDRESS] [t/TAG]`
 * Edits the pet at the specified `INDEX`.
 The index refers to the index number shown in the displayed pet list.
-The index **must be a positive integar**.
+The index **must be a positive integer**.
-* All of the fields are optional but at least one of the fields must be provided.
+* All the fields are optional but at least one of the fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the pet will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the pet will be removed i.e. adding of tags is not cumulative.
 * You can remove all the pet's tags by typing t/ without specifying any tags after it.

 ### List all pets : `list`